Douglas-L/Journal_Article_Recommendations/README.md

 Second, I vectorized the corpus of text generated using the tfidf vectorizer from Sklearn.
 Tfidf, which stands for term frequency inverse document frequency, penalizes terms that are common in all documents, thereby uncovering terms that are actually important to specific documents.

 Third, I did topic modeling of the tfidf vectors using a nonnegative matrix factorization (NMF).
 I also tried count vectorizer and running a Latent Dirichlet Allocation (LDA) in an earlier notebook, but I found the NMF components to be more promising and I value being able to use tfidf instead of count vectorizer.
-I began with 20 components, but expanded to 40 to capture some finer topics such as forages and grazing.
-I ended up trimming this number back down to 20 by combining a few repeated components back into the same topic such as feeding trials.
+I began with 20 components, but expanded to 30 to capture some finer topics such as vitamins and minerals.
+I was able to this number down to 18 by combining a few repeated components back into the same topic such as feeding trials.

 # Recommendations